Miguel Cabrera Player Props: Tigers vs. Athletics

 Miguel Cabrera At The Plate

-- Cabrera is hitting .238 with nine doubles, a home run and 19 walks.
+- Cabrera has nine doubles, a home run and 19 walks while hitting .245.

+- He has hit a long ball in one of 48 games, and in 0.6% of his plate appearances.

-- In 10 games this year (21.3%), Cabrera has picked up an RBI, including two games with multiple runs batted in.
+- Cabrera has driven in a run in 10 games this season (20.8%), including two games with multiple runs batted in.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.